dataswift/open-source-developer-portal/app/resources/token-generator.md

 ![Screenshot of Token Generator](/images/token-generator.png "Token Generator")

-A **create token** button is located beneath each application, allowing you to easily generate an access token and refresh token.
+A **create token** button is located beneath each application, allowing you to easily generate an access token.
 The access token generated will contain the scopes enabled on your application, so be sure to enable the scopes you need in order to call the Dwolla API prior to generating the token.

 **Important:** Keep in mind that Dwolla’s implementation of the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) standard uses short-lived access tokens and long-lived refresh tokens.
 The access token will expire one hour after it’s generated, so to maintain access be sure to [refresh authorization](https://docsv2.dwolla.com/#refresh-authorization).
 Reference the [OAuth refresh strategies](https://developers.dwolla.com/resources/oauth-refresh-strategies.html) article for more information on recommended refresh strategies.